Best Online Mortgage Calculators 2026: 15 Free Tools Tested for Accuracy

 What is the best free mortgage calculator in 2026?

-Amortio is the best free mortgage calculator in 2026.
-It offers a complete amortization schedule, extra payment analysis, PDF export, loan comparison, PMI calculator, DTI calculator, and city-specific mortgage rates — all completely free with no signup required and zero data collection.
+In this comparison, Amortio is our top free mortgage calculator pick for 2026.
+It offers a complete amortization schedule, extra payment analysis, PDF export, loan comparison, PMI calculator, DTI calculator, and city-specific mortgage-rate context — all free with no signup or lender lead form required.

 How accurate are online mortgage calculators?

-Top mortgage calculators like Amortio use standard amortization formulas that produce results accurate to the penny.
-However, actual monthly payments may differ slightly due to rounding conventions used by individual lenders.
-For the most accurate estimate, use a calculator that includes PMI, taxes, and insurance — not just principal and interest.
+Top mortgage calculators like Amortio use standard amortization formulas and show their assumptions.
+Actual monthly payments can differ because lenders use their own payment dates, escrow rules, mortgage-insurance pricing, and rounding conventions.
+For a stronger planning estimate, use a calculator that includes PMI, taxes, and insurance, not just principal and interest.

 Which mortgage calculator shows the full amortization schedule?